+Whether you have faced any brute-force attacks, hacking on your site or not, enabling two-factor authentication on your WordPress site is recommended.
 Two-factor authentication WordPress (2FA) is easier to set up than you might think, and adding WordPress two-factor authentication to your website will improve its security.
-If you’re concerned about brute-force attacks and hacking, you should switch to 2FA right away.
+You may have a question, how?

 What is a Two-Factor Authentication (2FA)?

 Two-factor authentication (2FA), also known as two-step verification or dual-factor authentication, is a security method in which users verify their identity using two different authentication factors.